4np/UitzendingGemist/README.md

 ## 1. Xcode

-The code was developed in [Xcode 8.2.1](https://itunes.apple.com/nl/app/xcode/id497799835?mt=12) ([alternative link](https://developer.apple.com/xcode/download/)) so you need at least to have that version installed.
+The code was developed in [Xcode 8.3](https://itunes.apple.com/nl/app/xcode/id497799835)([alternative link](https://developer.apple.com/xcode/download/)) so you need at least to have that version installed.
 Continue with the following steps when you have finished installing ```Xcode``` as the next steps require a finished installation.

 ## 2. Download the project